There is no substitute for proper safety training.

 ** That said, read the manual for maintenance and cleaning.
 Especially with cleaning, as you may want to wash the liner once in a while.

-** It's also recommended to get a full face helmet or a compound helmet (this allows the front face plate to lift up if you need some fresh air).
+** It's also recommended to get a full face helmet or a compound helmet.
 "Skid lids" and other such barely legal helmets don't protect much.

 * Wearing helmets is the law in many places.
 Even if it's not the law, wear one anyway as it will greatly reduce the chance of a severe head injury.
 Make sure any passenger you have wears one.
 No exceptions.
-Needless to say, if you crash, buy a new helmet before you ride again.
+If you crash, buy a new helmet before you ride again.

-** This isn't just for protection; sometimes it gets ''cold'' with the wind chill factor, and cyclists have gotten hypothermia or frostbite when dressed inappropriately and riding under adverse conditions.
-The outer layer should be some kind of windbreaker in this case.
+** Motorcycle gear isn't just for protection; sometimes it gets ''cold'' with the wind chill factor, and cyclists have gotten hypothermia or frostbite when dressed inappropriately and riding under adverse conditions.

 ** Secure your belongs in a zippered pocket, backpack, or a secure side bag or mount proper panniers on your bike (make sure the load is balanced between them).
 You want to have your wallet and phone, for example, where they cannot fly out of your pockets.
 The same goes for passengers.
 The possibility of either of you freaking out over a lost item may cause an accident.

 * You may want to invest in some hearing protection.
 If it's not loud engine noise, it's the wind noise that may be loud enough that long term exposure will permanently damage your hearing.
-Mke sure that it doesn't block too much sound that you can't hear important things like horns and emergency vehicle sirens.
+Make sure that it doesn't block too much sound that you can't hear important things like horns and emergency vehicle sirens.

 !!
 Inspect Your Motorcycle Before You Ride